robi42/robi42.github.com/source/_posts/2013-07-07-java-dot-next.markdown

 After several years of programming Java while always keeping an eye on alternatives around, I've finally come to the conclusion:

-Actually, there are just a few things missing in the language by now which would make me a *happy camper*&#8482; indeed.
+Actually, there are just a few things missing in the language by now which would make me a *happy camper*&#8482; indeed (enjoying its mature ecosystem of libraries and tools).

 Especially, since [Lombok](http://projectlombok.org/) takes a lot of the general boilerplate code PITA away here (with useful features like convenient property accessors, `hashCode/equals/toString` impl., logging facility injection, ...).